Education and Research in Germany

 - iMOVE Training - Made in Germany

-iMOVE’s objective is to promote international collaboration and the initiation of cooperation and business relationships in vocational training and continuing education. iMOVE is an initiative of the German Federal Ministry of Education and Research (BMBF). iMOVE is part of the international division at the Federal Institute for Vocational Education and Training (BIBB).
+iMOVE’s objective is to promote international collaboration and the initiation of cooperation and business relationships in vocational training and continuing education. iMOVE is an initiative of the German Federal Ministry of Education and Research (BMBF). iMOVE is part of the international division at the Federal Institute for Vocational Education and Training (BIBB) in Bonn.

 - Bundesinstitut für Berufsbildung (BIBB)